-The rec offers three free recreational opportunities.
-Basketball for high school age and adults is offered from 6-8 p.m.
+The Williams Recreation Center offers three free recreational opportunities.
+Basketball for high school age and adults takes place from 6-8 p.m.
 Wednesdays at the Williams-Elementary Middle School (WEMS) gym.
-Adults are invited to match their skills against their high school age family members for a challenging night of basketball.
-A high skill level is required.
+Adults can match their skills against their high school age family members for a challenging night of basketball.

 Family game and craft hour takes place Wednesdays from 6-7 p.m. at the Williams Rec Center, 300 W. Railroad Ave.
-Supervised games, craft supplies and fun are offered free of charge.
+The recreations center offers supervised games, craft supplies and fun free of charge.

-Open Gym for eighth grade students and younger takes place Friday nights from 6-9 p.m. at the WEMS gym.
-Basketball, dodgeball and volleyball games are available.
+Open Gym for eighth grade students and younger featuring basketball, dodgeball and volleyball takes place Friday nights from 6-9 p.m. at the WEMS gym.

-The programs are sponsored by the city of Williams Recreation Center with financial assistance from the Williams Unified School District through the Arizona Parents Commission on Drug Education and Prevention Grant.
+The city of Williams Recreation Center sponsores the programs with financial assistance from the Williams Unified School District through the Arizona Parents Commission on Drug Education and Prevention Grant.

 Big buck contests open to all

-Elk Horn Trading and Sporting Goods, 428 W. Route 66, is holding an archery big buck contest.
+Elk Horn Trading and Sporting Goods, 428 W. Route 66, is sponsoring an archery big buck contest.
 The contest ends Dec.
 31.

 All junior deer hunters that enter will receive a free pocketknife.
 First buck checked in on either hunt wins a buck-skinning knife.
-For more information, call (928) 635-5326.
+More information is available at (928) 635-5326.